hodefoting/gedl/README.md

 **.gedl/history/**  contains undo snapshots of files being edited (backups from frequent auto-save)

-**.gedl/proxy/**  contains scaled down to preview resolution video files
+**.gedl/proxy/**  contains scaled down to for quick preview/editing video files

 **.gedl/thumb/**  contains thumb tracks for video clips - thumb tracks are images to show in the clips in the timeline, the thumb tracks are created using iconographer from the proxy videos - from original would be possible, but take longer than creating proxy videos.

 when the UI is running the following threads and processes exist: